-Our staff is made up of a committed team working in counselling, public education, client care, outreach, volunteer management, communications, and administration.
+Our staff is made up of a committed team working in counselling, public education, client care, outreach, police and court support, volunteer management, communications, and administration.
 To reach any of these departments or for someone specific, please contact our general office line at 780.423.4102.

 SACE is grateful to have over 80 volunteers on our support and information line, as well as volunteers who help with fundraising, administrative support, and special projects.

 Devin Laforce is the current Staff Sergeant of the Sexual Assault Section for the Edmonton Police Service.
 This is his seventeenth year with the EPS, and his career has included patrol, crime scenes investigation, criminal investigations, and organization administration.

 Part of this history included working as a detective in the sexual assault section where he learned about the complex victimology surrounding such cases, as well as other investigative challenges.

 Devin is also a part-time instructor at MacEwan University where he has taught courses in criminal investigations and forensic science.